SovereignCloudStack/scs-health-monitor/docs/TestCasesScs.md

 Regarding the `README.md` file, ensure it contains a concise overview and quickstart instructions for using the test suite, while `TestCases.md` can offer more in-depth documentation on the test cases and their execution.

 ----

-Certainly!
-To guide your colleagues and programmers on the necessary actions to take, you can add a section in your `TestCases.md` detailing the steps to restructure and execute the feature files.
-Here's how you can elaborate on the instructions:

----

 ## Behave Test Execution Order and Structure